seqweb/seqweb/docs/polyglot_pipeline.md

 - Takes full box, then uses destructuring to pick out args
 - Additional keys are preserved in _rest even if unused locally (to support fancy shadowing patterns)
-- Returns original box with new information; outbox can also override inbox simply by shadowing key
+- Returns original box with new information; outbox can override inbox simply by shadowing keys
 - Enables composability and pass-through semantics

 ---